ericbannon/kubeturbo-openshift/README.md

 oc adm policy add-scc-to-group anyuid system:serviceaccounts:turbonomic
 ```

-#### Step 3: Create a turbonomic CRD
+#### Step 4: Create the Turbonomic CRD

 ##### From the Openshift Console

-1. Go to Installed Operators, and click into the The Turbonomic Platform Operator that was installed in step 2
+1. Go to Installed Operators, and click into the The Turbonomic Platform Operator that was installed in step 2.
-2. Click 'create instance' under Provided APIs for turbonomic platform operator
+2. Click 'create instance' under Provided APIs for turbonomic platform operator.
-3. In the next screen, define the following values for the CRD
+3. In the next screen, define the following values for the CRD:

 Key                 |  Value                   | Description
 -----------------            | --------------------     | -------------